RAMENJANAHARY/q_and_a/README.md

 # q_and_a_website
-A multilingual Q&amp;A platform that allows users to ask questions and receive answers without the need for registration.
-This website supports four languages: English, Malagasy, German, and Chinese, providing accessible information to a diverse audience.
+A dynamic multilingual Q&A platform enabling users to ask questions and receive answers in English, Malagasy, French, German, Spanish, and Chinese.